 The Audio Technica AT2020USB+ is also optimized for vocal use specifically, with a fixed-charge back plate permanently polarized as a cardioid mic.
 This will help keep the sound input focused on you & your voice.

-One of my favorite features on this USB microphone is the mix control.
-This allows you to blend your microphone audio with pre-recorded samples, which is why it’s an essential for voice over work.
+One of my favorite features of this USB microphone is the mix control.
+This allows you to blend your microphone audio with pre-recorded samples, which is why it's essential for voice-over work.
 There is also a headphone jack for zero-latency monitoring.
-All of these features make it easy to see why it's considered for the best microphone for vocals.
+All of these features make it easy to see why it's considered the best microphone for vocals.

-If you’re looking for something similar at over half the cost, you should absolutely check out their other model, the AT2005USB.
+Suppose you're looking for something similar at over half the cost.
+In that case, you should check out their other model, the AT2005USB.
 The more affordable sibling mic still provides that amazing quality for voice over work with the plug-and-play convenience but focuses more on brightened mid-ranges as a dynamic mic.
 You can find our review on it at AT2005USB Review.
-Either way, you’ll be in great hands.
+Either way, you'll be in great hands.

 Or checkout our review: Audio-Technica AT2020USB+ Review.

-The last essential best microphone for vocals on computer devices is the Samson Go USB Mic, a small travel-friendly device that clips right on to your laptop screen.
-As you can tell from the picture below, this microphone is really small, making it very portable.
-I first purchased mine a few years back when I was recording audio out in the woods at night.
+The last essential best microphone for vocals on computer devices is the Samson Go, a small travel-friendly device that clips right on to your laptop screen.
+As you can tell from the picture below, this microphone is tiny, making it very portable.
+I first purchased mine a few years back when recording audio out in the woods at night.

-To this day I’m amazed by the level of detail this microphone offers in such a small package.
-This is not your average “on-the-go” recorder as you might suspect, and I would never recommend it for “taking notes”.
-No, instead this microphone is so powerful you could sing into it and throw it into your favorite DAW if you wanted.
-Though there may be some better options for singing.
+To this day, I'm amazed by the level of detail this microphone offers in such a small package.
+As you might suspect, this is not your average "on-the-go" recorder, and I would never recommend it for "taking notes."
+No, this microphone is so powerful you could sing into it and throw it into your favorite DAW if you wanted.
+However, there may be some better options for singing.

 Another way I like to use the Samson Go is for remote working.
-As I write this article, society is in quarantine and I’ve found myself in hundreds of meetings over video.
-The zero-latency monitoring is a super handy feature as well, to prevent delays.
+As I write this article, society is quarantined, and I've found myself in hundreds of meetings over video.
+Zero-latency monitoring is a super handy feature as well to prevent delays.
 There’s a lot you can do with this microphone, and it’s really affordable, as with most Samson microphones.
-For anyone on the go, it's going to be the best microphone for vocals that you can get.
+For anyone on the go, it will be the best microphone for vocals you can get.

 We could go on and on about the best microphone for vocals on the market, but why are we qualified?
-For starters, we've been working with microphones for ages, and have a healthy obsessions with every kind.
-From vintage ribbons to modern day USB microphones, we've used them all and continue to look at the new brands on the market.
+For starters, we've been working with microphones for ages and have healthy obsessions with every kind.
+From vintage ribbons to modern-day USB microphones, we've used them all and continue to look at the new brands on the market.

-Our founder has also been working on home studios since childhood, and he knows a whole lot about trying to record vocals in less than optimal spaces.
+Our founder has also been working in home studios since childhood, and he knows a whole lot about trying to record vocals in less-than-optimal spaces.

-To qualify as the best microphone for vocals live, we look for a couple of essential features.
-The needs from a live mic vs. those of a recording microphone are very different and making the wrong choice can seriously hurt your audio quality.
+We look for a couple of essential features to qualify as the best microphone for live vocals.
+The needs of a live mic vs. those of a recording microphone are very different, and making the wrong choice can seriously hurt your audio quality.

-When performing live, there’s likely going to be audio playing from all around you, from the back speakers to the band by your side.
-When audio enters the microphone, it creates feedback that is unpleasant, to say the least.
+There's likely to be audio playing from all around you when performing live, from the back speakers to the band by your side.
+When audio enters the microphone, it creates unpleasant feedback.

 The best live vocal mic will prevent this by utilizing a cardioid pickup pattern, which will isolate the main sound source & reduce background noise.
 The Shure SM58 is a great example of that.

-Another feature we look for is some sort of built-in shock-mount system for reducing handling noises.
-When moving around on stage (or using a stand), the last thing you need is “booms” and “bams” going through the speakers.
+Another feature we look for is a built-in shock-mount system for reducing handling noises.
+When moving around on stage (or using a stand), the last thing you need is "booms" and "bams" going through the speakers.

 Lastly, the best live vocal mic will have a built-in pop filter.
 On stage, we don’t have the luxury of creating the best possible sound environment as we would in a studio.
 These features all help keep the audio as pure and clean as possible.

-As we’ve mentioned above, the best microphone for vocals live does not equal the best microphone for vocals for computer work.
-When it comes to recording vocals, depth and accuracy are key if you want to add production effects to enhance the vocals.
-Think of sound waves like pixels on a TV, the more you have, the better the resolution (2K vs 4K).
+As mentioned above, the best microphone for live vocals does not equal the best microphone for computer work.
+When it comes to recording vocals, depth and accuracy are key to adding production effects to enhance the vocals.
+Think of sound waves like pixels on a TV; the more you have, the better the resolution (2K vs. 4K).

 Condenser microphones are known for their high sensitivity, which leads to the levels of depth we’re talking about here.
-However, low-end condensers can be tricky to work with, and if you don’t have a noise-free environment (or the means to noise proof), forget about it!
+However, low-end condensers can be tricky to work with, and if you don't have a noise-free environment (or the means to be noise-proof), forget about it!

 However, this list considers all of these factors as well.
-When people are on a tight budget, I often point them to the Shure SM58 as it does just enough to get the job done right.
-From the noise cancelling features we mentioned earlier to the affordable price point, it’s a well-rounded choice for a dynamic, and Shure in general is my favorite dynamic brand to record with.
+When people are on a tight budget, I often point them to the Shure SM58, as it does just enough to get the job done right.
+From the noise-canceling features we mentioned earlier to the affordable price point, it's a well-rounded choice for a dynamic, and Shure, in general, is my favorite dynamic microphone brand.

 The Shure SM7B has been used as a recording microphone for ages and was my second studio microphone.
-The reason I purchased this beautiful mic was that the environment I was in had a lot of noise and that wasn’t an issue with this mic.
+I purchased this beautiful mic because my environment had a lot of noise, and that wasn't an issue with this mic.

-But that’s a big leap, a $100 microphone to $400, and it doesn’t have to be one or the other.
-In fact, the Blue Yeti series works wonders & plugs right into the computer.
-I would definitely recommend stretching to their X or Pro model if possible if you really want the best microphone for vocals, but overall, it’s a solid choice for a budget home studio.
+But that's a giant leap, a $100 microphone to $400, and it doesn't have to be one or the other.
+The Blue Yeti series works wonders & plugs right into the computer.
+If possible, I would recommend stretching to their X or Pro model if you want the best microphone for vocals, but overall, it's a solid choice for a budget home studio.

-Hopefully you were able to find the best microphone for vocals off of this list.
+Hopefully, you can find the best microphone for vocals off of this list.
 If you did indeed go with one of our choices, let us know in the comments below!
 We love hearing about how they work for you, and if you have any music, share it with us as well!